sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 This includes all interaction types, i.e. `t_iparams` is a union type which can hold the parameters of any type.
 Thus `iparams` corresponds to the concatenation of the NB-LIB `parameters` vectors for all interaction types.
-The other member called `il` contains the indices for each interaction type, where `F_NRE` is the number of interaction types that Gromacs supports.
-Just like NB-LIB, Gromacs stores a vector of indices for each type.
-The only difference is that the `value_type` is always `int` for Gromacs, while for NB-LIB, it's `std::array<int, N+1>` for an `N-`center interaction type.
-In summary this means that in Gromacs too, a harmonic bond is represented as three integers, two for the coordinates and a third to look up the bond parameters in a look-up table.
+The other member called `il` contains the indices for each interaction type, where `F_NRE` is the number of interaction types that GROMACS supports.
+Just like NB-LIB, GROMACS stores a vector of indices for each type.
+The only difference is that the `value_type` is always `int` for GROMACS, while for NB-LIB, it's `std::array<int, N+1>` for an `N-`center interaction type.
+In summary this means that in GROMACS too, a harmonic bond is represented as three integers, two for the coordinates and a third to look up the bond parameters in a look-up table.
 But the fundamental difference is:
-NB-LIB has a different _(C++)-type_ for each interaction type while Gromacs uses a single (C++)-type for all kinds of interactions.
+NB-LIB has a different _(C++)-type_ for each interaction type while GROMACS uses a single (C++)-type for all kinds of interactions.

 ## To convert or not to convert?